- College Information

 Complete an AB540 Affidavit at Moorpark College

-Registration & Records (in the Administration building) has an AB540 Affidavit that must be completed for submission.
+Records and Registration has an AB540 Affidavit that must be completed for submission.
 Please take your unofficial high school transcripts with you.
 You may pick-up your unofficial transcripts in your high school counseling office.

 Special Note: If you are applying early and have not yet graduated you MUST submit a letter, on official letterhead, from your high school counselor or your principal, verifying that you are set to graduate.
 Once your graduation status is posted, a new transcript or diploma must be submitted to Records and Registration.